Abduction (2011 film): Critical response

-Awards
+Accolades

-Taylor Lautner was nominated for a Golden Raspberry Award for Worst Actor for his role in the film (also for The Twilight Saga: Breaking Dawn – Part 1), but lost to Grown Ups 2 co-star Adam Sandler for both Jack and Jill and Just Go with It.
-The film received two nominations for the Teen Choice Awards for Choice Action Movie and Choice Action Actor for Lautner and subsequently won both.
+Taylor Lautner was nominated for a Golden Raspberry Award for Worst Actor for his role in Abduction (also for The Twilight Saga: Breaking Dawn – Part 1), but lost to future Grown Ups 2 co-star Adam Sandler for both Jack and Jill and Just Go with It.
+It received two nominations at the 2012 Teen Choice Awards for Choice Action Movie and Choice Action Actor, with Lautner subsequently winning the latter.
+The film received a nomination for Best Standee for Feature Film at the 2012 Golden Trailer Awards.
+At the Golden Reel Awards 2011, Abduction was nominated for Outstanding Achievement in Sound Editing – Dialogue and ADR for Feature Film.

 Home media

 Abduction was released on North American DVD and Blu-ray on January 17, 2012.